thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/storage-memory-config.md

 |---

-\* - If receive data when storage have already count, described in this parameter, new data will lose.
+\* -- If receive data when storage has already counted, described in this parameter, new data will lose.

-Storage section of configuration file will looks like:
+Storage section of configuration file will look like:

 ```yaml
 storage: